nervosnetwork/force-bridge-btc/docs/design.md

 - Because we want to support the chains lack of ability to verify CKB spv proof, we involve a new role called signer to replace the contract in spv based bridge.
 Users transfer their asset to signer's address instead of the contract to lock.
 - Anyone can be signer by bonding an amount of CKB that ensures their behavior in the system remains honest.
 The exchange rate may changes over time, so the value of CKB have to be more than the locked asset for security.
 The collateral value percent is configurable, which is 150% in this stage.
 - With the help of signer, we can handle both mint and redeem logic on CKB by spv proof verification:
-    - When user locked their XAsset on XChain(which means they transfered their XAsset to signer), toCKB contract can verify the proof and mint XToken on CKB, owned by user.
+    - When user locked their XAsset on XChain(which means they transferred their XAsset to signer), toCKB contract can verify the proof and mint XToken on CKB, owned by user.
     - When user burns their XToken on CKB, signer has to send the XAsset to user on XChain and submit the proof to CKB. toCKB contract verifies the proof, and redeem the bond of signers.
-- There will be additional logics in toCKB contract to handle unexpected situations, e.g. signer incentive, signer fraud, undercollateralization caused by the exchange rate changes.
+- There will be additional logics in toCKB contract to handle unexpected situations, e.g. signer incentive, signer fraud, under-collateralization caused by the exchange rate changes.

 ## Process